farazdagi/evict/README.md

 - [x] Multi-threaded: no problem wrapping the eviction policy in an `Arc<_>` and sharing it across threads.
-- [x] Support for custom data structures: the eviction policies are implemented as traits operating on frame `IDs`, so you can implement your own data structure and use it with the policies.
+- [x] Support for custom data structures: this crate abstracts the eviction policy, and thus it can be used to support any data structure used to store actual pages (caches, buffer pools etc).
+  The library is designed to do one thing, but do it well.
-- [x] Support for custom eviction policies: the eviction policies are implemented as traits, so you can implement your own eviction policy and use it with the library.
+- [x] Support for custom eviction policies: implementing custom replacement policy is as easy as to implement `EvictionPolicy` for your type.
-- [ ] Both conventional and state of the art eviction policies out of the box:
+- [ ] Both conventional and state of the art eviction policies are provided out of the box:
-  - [x] `LRU` (Least Recently Used)
+  - [x] [`LRU`](crate::LruReplacer) (Least Recently Used)
   - [ ] `MRU` (Most Recently Used)
   - [ ] `FIFO` (First In First Out)
   - [ ] `Random`